Faculty And Staff

 Executive Director

-Patricia Ki is an immigrant/settler living and working in Tkaronto.
+Patricia Ki (she/her) is an immigrant/settler living and working in Tkaronto.
 She is a registered art therapist and social worker, and holds a PhD in Critical Disability Studies from York University.
 She is a graduate of OCAD (BFA 2007), TATI (2011) and York University (BSW 2013, MSW 2014), and worked in various community-based mental health and social services that support individuals who have experienced violence, housing/income insecurity, and intersecting forms of marginalization.
 She is also an instructor and thesis/major project advisor at TATI.

 Kristina Borg